-- 25. The auditor shall obtain an understanding of the entity's information system and communication relevant to the preparation of the financial statements, through performing risk assessment procedures, by: (Ref: Para.
-A131) - (a) Understanding the entity's information processing activities, including its data and information, the resources to be used in such activities and the policies that define, for significant classes of transactions, account balances and disclosures: (Ref: Para.
-A132- A143)
+25. The auditor shall obtain an understanding of the entity's information system and communication relevant to the preparation of the financial statements, through performing risk assessment procedures, by: (Ref: Para.
+A131) (a) Understanding the entity's information processing and activities, including its data and information, the (c) Evaluating whether the entity's resources to be used in such activities and the policies information system and that define, for significant classes of transactions, communication appropriately support account balances and disclosures: (Ref: Para.
+A132- the preparation of the entity's A143) financial statements in accordance